 Foreign nationals who are legally domiciled in Iceland may own residential property in Iceland.
 They can apply for a loan from the Housing Financing Fund to buy residential property on the same terms as Icelandic nationals.

 If a foreign national wishes to continue to own property in Iceland after leaving the country, they must apply for permission to do so.
-Foreign nationals who are not legally domiciled in Iceland may apply for permission to buy residential property from the Ministry of the Interior.
+Foreign nationals who are not legally domiciled in Iceland may apply for permission to buy residential property from the Ministry of justice.

 Housing Financing Fund

 The Housing Financing Fund issues loans for the purchase of property and real estate.
 The purpose of the Fund is to make it easier for people to buy and rent property on reasonable terms.
 Loan applications are available at the Housing Financing Fund.

 Tel.: (+354) 569 6900

 In addition to the Housing Financing Fund, Icelandic banks also issue loans for the purchase of property and real estate.
 You can obtain information on loan conditions on the websites of the banks or by contacting a service representative at one of their branches.

 Buying and selling

 Only certified estate agents and attorneys may act as intermediaries in real estate transactions.
 The fees for such services vary.